ArduPilot/ardupilot_wiki/common/source/docs/common-gripper-servo.rst

 Servo Gripper
 =============

-This article explains how to connect a servo to a flight controller and configure it for use as a gripper which is useful for delivery or bottle drop applications.
+This article explains how to connect a servo to a autopilot and configure it for use as a gripper which is useful for delivery or bottle drop applications.
 The servo can be controlled directly by the pilot via a switch on the transmitter or as part of a mission.
 You may wish to refer to the :ref:`general servo wiki page <common-servo>` for other ways servos can be controlled.

 .. note::